What is a dental implant?

 - Severe pain or sores

-It is important that patients are aware of their own responsibility in ensuring the implant is successful – it is vital that you care for your implant appropriately in order to ensure its strength and longevity.
+It is essential that patients are aware of their own responsibility in ensuring the implant is booming – it is vital that you care for your implant appropriately in order to ensure its strength and longevity.

 What can contribute to dental implant failure?

 Although the risk rate is low, some points which can increase the likelihood that the implant will not work are: